ZackBoe/localtunnel-server/README.md

 # localtunnel-server

+This is a fork that includes [@tkambler](https://github.com/tkambler)'s [config & auth PR](https://github.com/localtunnel/server/pull/95/) and uses `/tunnels/` as the root for all requests.

 [![Build Status](https://travis-ci.org/localtunnel/server.svg?branch=master)](https://travis-ci.org/localtunnel/server)

 localtunnel exposes your localhost to the world for easy testing and sharing!
 No need to mess with DNS or deploy just to have others test out your changes.